KarenAF/first_Sinatra_app/README.md

 ##### This tutorial contains four topics:

 1. <b>How to create a Sinatra app
-2. How to use separate html files
+2. How to connect a separate html file
 3. How to demo your app using ngrok
 4. How to incorporate interactive params in your Sinatra app</b>